ryan-mcclue/musings/optimisation-steps.md

 3. simple, linear access patterns (or prefetch instructions) for things larger than cache size

-inline assembly (raw syscalls from github) inspecting compiler generated assembly loops, look for JMP to ascertain looping condition due to macro-op fusion (relevent to say Skylake), e.g. cmp-jmp non-programmable instructions could be executed by the cpu also due to concurrent port usage, can identify parts of code as relatively 'free' struct access typically off a [base pointer] in assembly, 1.0f might be large number e.g. 1065353216 we might see:
+inline assembly (raw syscalls from github)
+HAVE TO INSPECT/VERIFY ASSEMBLY IS SANE FIRST THEN LOOK AT TIMING INFORMATION inspecting compiler generated assembly loops, look for JMP to ascertain looping condition due to macro-op fusion (relevent to say Skylake), e.g. cmp-jmp non-programmable instructions could be executed by the cpu similarly, instructions that only exist on the frontend but exist programmatically e.g. xmm to xmm might just be a renaming in register allocation table also due to concurrent port usage, can identify parts of code as relatively 'free' struct access typically off a [base pointer] in assembly, 1.0f might be large number e.g. 1065353216 in assembly loop, repeated instructions may be due to loop unrolling we might see:
 * superfluous loading of values off stack
-* more instructions required, e.g not efficiently using SIMD
+* more instructions required, e.g not efficiently using SIMD (often this exposes the misconception that compilers are better than programmers; so better to handwrite intrinsics)

 comparing unoptimised assembly to 'wc' see noticeable speed increase.